 Service industries: Data for the sector that incorporates the retail sector, the financial sector, the public sector, business administration and cultural activities.Jump to full report >>

-In the three months to February 2017, services output increased by 0.4% compared with the three months ending March 2018.
+In the three months to June 2018 (Q2 2018), services output increased by 0.5% compared with the three months ending March 2018.
 This was the largest quarterly growth since Q4 2016.
-The largest contributions to growth over the quarter came from business services and finance which contributed 0.26% points.
+The largest contributions to this growth came from the wholesale, retail and motor trade sector which contributed 0.20% points.